jweygandt/ofd-wearos-digital-watchface/README.md

 # Recent Changes

+2/12/2023 Added first revision of multi event calendar.
+Currently need to tap the date string on the watch face to refresh it.
+Exploring methods to detect calender changes

+2/11/2023 The Phone app is now also a ListenerService so it is no longer necessary for it to be running for the play/pause to work.

 2/7/2023 Added detail pages for OpenWeather, OpenWeatherAQI and PurpleAQI.

 2/1/23 Refactoring of classes for APIs, OpenWeater and preparing for more.
 Found that OpenWeater's